 To operate well, a heating or cooling system needs to have the proper volume of airflow.
 If the airflow is too high or too low, the system may not heat or cool each room evenly.
 Airflow and ductwork design need to be considered at the time of replacing equipment, especially if the performance of the old equipment was not optimum.
 This is the reason why no one can quote this kind of work over the phone, or without taking all the necessary evaluative steps.
 In short, you need a real expert to evaluate the actual airflow of your home before determining the solution to the problem.

 #5 My A/C is Not Cooling Properly; I need More Refrigerant (Central A/C and Heat Pump Only) – FALSE

 It is important for an air conditioner or heat pump to have the correct amount of refrigerant, or correct refrigerant charge.
 An improperly charged system may consume more energy and provide less dehumidification.
-To check the level of refrigerant, the equipment must first run for several minutes (never in extreme cold conditions) and then adjusted, if necessary, to make your home comfortable and avoid waste on your utility bills.
-Note: Once the refrigerant level is corrected, properly working A/Cs do not need to be re-charged every year.
+To check the level of refrigerant, the equipment must first run for several minutes (never in extremely cold conditions) and then adjusted, if necessary, to make your home comfortable and avoid waste on your utility bills.
+Note: Once the refrigerant level is corrected, properly working A/Cs do not need to be recharged every year.
 If you continue to need to add refrigerant, there is most likely a leak that must be repaired.

 Moreover, when working with refrigerants, don’t forget that they are harmful to the ozone layer, and proper handling is necessary to prevent any damage to the environment.
 Since there is no control mechanism from the EPA, it is the responsibility of the homeowner to hire a contractor that has the training and the equipment necessary for the safe handling of the refrigerant.
 Read more of the HCFC-22 face-out and how to handle it professionally here.